garganttua/garganttua-api/README.md

  * Implement SQL Dao
  * Implement Spring AOT
  * Improve the Rest Services returned object => find a way to parametrize the EntityResponse
+ * Add API to consult list of domains and entities and further more

 ### Architecture